 Steve McMahon - Fabrication

-I teach in the metal fabrication and welding qualifications across all programs including adult community education (ACE) short courses, statement of attainment programs and longer apprenticeship courses up to and including Certificate IV in Engineering.
+I teach in the metal fabrication and welding qualifications across all courses including adult community education (ACE) short courses, statement of attainment courses and longer apprenticeship courses up to and including Certificate IV in Engineering.

 - Certificate III in Engineering Fabrication;